jundalisay/sp/content/en/research/berkeley/motus/section-34.md

 Whatever else is imagined must be considered to be of the same kind as other hypotheses and mathematical abstractions: this must be deeply impressed upon the mind.
 If this is not done, we can easily relapse into the obscure subtlety of the Scholastics, which for so many centuries, like a dreadful plague, has corrupted philosophy.

 41. The mechanical principles and the universal laws of motions or nature, happily discovered in the last century, and treated and applied with the aid of geometry, have brought wonderful light into philosophy.

 But metaphysical principles and the real efficient causes of motion and the existence of bodies or corporeal attributes in no way pertain to mechanics or experiments; nor can they shed light on them, except insofar as, being known beforehand, they serve to predefine the limits of physics, and in that way to remove difficulties and extraneous questions.

 42. Those who seek the principle of motion from spirits understand by the word "spirit" either a corporeal or an incorporeal thing.
-If a corporeal thing, however subtle, the difficulty still returns; if incorporeal, however true that may be, nevertheless it does not properly pertain to [pg 516] physics.
+If a corporeal thing, however subtle, the difficulty still returns; if incorporeal, however true that may be, nevertheless it does not properly pertain to physics.

 But if anyone extends natural philosophy beyond the limits of experiments and mechanics, so that it also comprehends the knowledge of incorporeal and unextended things, this broader acceptance of the word admits the treatment of the soul, mind, or vital principle.

 But it will be more convenient, according to the use now almost received, to so distinguish between the sciences that each is circumscribed by its own boundaries, and that the natural philosopher is entirely concerned with experiments, the laws of motion, and mechanical principles, and the reasonings drawn from them; but whatever he puts forth about other things, let him attribute it to some higher science.

-For indeed, from the known laws of nature, the most beautiful theories and even mechanical practices useful for life follow.
+From the known laws of nature, the most beautiful theories and even mechanical practices useful for life follow.
 But from the knowledge of the Author of nature himself, considerations arise that are indeed far more excellent, but are metaphysical, theological, and moral.